Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 :point_right:
 Please remember to copy the changed Admin-Node-Manager configuration from the Policy-Studio project folder (path on Linux: `/home/<user>/apiprojects/\<project-name\>`) back to the ANM folder (`\<install-dir\>/apigateway/conf/fed`).
 Afterwards the ANM must be restarted.

+## Setup

+Before you start the environment based on the `docker-compose.yml` file, please adjust the `.env` file accordingly.
+The configuration is already used by the different modules as described below.

 ### Setup filebeat
 :exclamation: __This is an important step, as otherwise Filebeat will not see and send any Open-Traffic Event data!__
-Before starting the containers using docker-compose, make sure to setup the paths in the project `*.env` file.
+Setup the paths in the project `*.env` file.
 The variables must point to your running API-Gateway instance.
 These parameters are used to mount the Open-Traffic-Folder into the Filebeat container.
-For a typical Linux installation it looks like this (APIM beeing a symlink to current software version):
+For a typical Linux installation it looks like this (APIM being a symlink to current software version):
 ```
 APIGATEWAY_LOGS_FOLDER=/opt/Axway/APIM/apigateway/logs/opentraffic
 APIGATEWAY_TRACES_FOLDER=/opt/Axway/APIM/apigateway/groups/group-2/instance-1/trace